Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-20-ML-and-automation-basics/Section-05-RPA-and-BPA-practical-considerations/index.md

 ## Why Understanding Automation Approaches Matters

+!!! builds-on "Builds on"
+    This section builds on [20.4 Design models: decision trees and neural networks](../Section-04-Design-models-decision-trees-and-neural-networks/index.md).

 Robotic Process Automation (RPA) and Business Process Automation (BPA) represent different but complementary approaches to workplace automation.
 Understanding their practical applications, constraints, and ethical implications is crucial for:

 - **Strategic Decision Making**: Choosing the right automation approach for specific challenges